acheong08/ChatGPT-to-API/README.md

 # ChatGPT-to-API
 Create a fake API using ChatGPT's website

-## A fork.
-For personal use.
-Check upstream for details.

 **API endpoint: http://127.0.0.1:8080/v1/chat/completions.**

 **When calling the API, you must include the authorization parameter in the request header: `'Authorization':'Bearer ' + accessToken`.**